tilt-dev/tilt.specs/extension_distribution.md

 ### Tiltfile

-We see the future of Tilt extensibility as the API Server and Kubernetes operator pattern.

-What that means: there's an HTTP server that allows you can read, watch, and write data models.
-Long-term, to add a new feature to Tilt, you will add a new resource/controller pair.
+Per above, we want the Tiltfile API to converge towards Kubernetes API conventions.

-The Tiltfile is a client of the API Server.
-We do NOT think that adding more hooks and extension points to the Tiltfile execution model is the right answer.
+We do NOT think that adding special hooks and extension points to the Tiltfile execution model is the right answer.
+We don't want special Tiltfile data flow or overrides.

 ## Prior Art